ImmoMakelaarVergelijker

 How many square metres is 1 are?

-How many square metres is 1 hectare?
+How many acres is 1 hectare?

 Aydan Arabadzha